Part 2. How to Manage Your Infrastructure as Code

 $ cd fundamentals-of-devops $ mkdir -p ch2/tofu/ec2-instance $ cd ch2/tofu/ec2-instance

-Within the tofu/ec2-instance folder, create a file called main.tf, with the contents shown in Example 11:
+Within the tofu/ec2-instance folder, create a file called main.tf, with the contents shown in Example 12:

-Example 11.
-OpenTofu module to deploy an EC2 instance (ch2/tofu/ec2-instance/main.tf)
+Example 12.
+OpenTofu module (ch2/tofu/ec2-instance/main.tf)

 terraform

-provider "aws" { (1) region = "us-east-2" } resource "aws_security_group" "sample_app" { (2) name = "sample-app-tofu" description = "Allow HTTP traffic into the sample app" } resource "aws_security_group_rule" "allow_http_inbound" { (3) type = "ingress" protocol = "tcp" from_port = 8080 to_port = 8080 security_group_id = aws_security_group.sample_app.id cidr_blocks = ["0.0.0.0/0"] } resource "aws_instance" "sample_app" { (4) ami = var.ami_id (5) instance_type = "t2.micro" vpc_security_group_ids = [aws_security_group.sample_app.id] user_data = file("${path.module}/user-data.sh") (6) tags = { Name = "sample-app-tofu" } }
+provider "aws" { (1) region = "us-east-2" } resource "aws_security_group" "sample_app" { (2) name = var.name description = "Allow HTTP traffic into ${var.name}" } resource "aws_security_group_rule" "allow_http_inbound" { (3) type = "ingress" protocol = "tcp" from_port = 8080 to_port = 8080 security_group_id = aws_security_group.sample_app.id cidr_blocks = ["0.0.0.0/0"] } data "aws_ami" "sample_app" { (4) filter { name = "name" values = ["sample-app-packer-*"] } owners = ["self"] most_recent = true } resource "aws_instance" "sample_app" { (5) ami = data.aws_ami.sample_app.id instance_type = "t2.micro" vpc_security_group_ids = [aws_security_group.sample_app.id] user_data = file("${path.module}/user-data.sh") tags = { Name = var.name } }

-The code in main.tf does something very similar to the Bash script and Ansible playbook from earlier in the blog post:
+The code in main.tf does something similar to the Bash script and Ansible playbook from earlier in the blog post:

 1Configure the AWS provider: OpenTofu works with many providers, such as AWS, GCP, Azure, and so on.
 This code configures the AWS provider to use the us-east-2 (Ohio) region.
-AWS has datacenters all over the world, grouped into regions and availability zones.
-An AWS region is a separate geographic area, such as us-east-2 (Ohio), eu-west-1 (Ireland), and ap-southeast-2 (Sydney).
-Within each region, there are multiple isolated datacenters known as availability zones (AZs), such as us-east-2a, us-east-2b, and so on.

 2Create a security group: For each type of provider, there are many different kinds of resources that you can create, such as servers, databases, and load balancers.
 The general syntax for creating a resource in OpenTofu is as follows: